BevFacey/screens/README.md

 # screens

-A web app for displaying on the Media Lab screens
+Apps for controlling and displaying on the Media Lab screens.

 ## Photo Slideshow

-The `index.html` file provides an automatic photo slideshow that displays all photos in the current directory.
+In the [photos](photos) folder the `index.html` file provides an automatic photo slideshow that displays all photos in the current directory.

 ### Usage